-Alliance-member campuses can access moving and storage services for its employees at a considerable discount – for some services, more than 60 percent off the regular price – thanks to partnerships with the local Westside Moving and Storage (Mayflower Transit Co.) and Suddath Moving & Storage (United Van Lines) companies.
+Alliance-member campuses can access moving and storage services for its employees at a considerable discount – for some services, more than 60 percent off the regular price – thanks to a partnership with Suddath Moving & Storage (United Van Lines).
 Discounted services include interstate moving, storage during transitions, and more.

 Blitz-Weinhard Fund of the Oregon Community Foundation